Oil falls on renewed lockdowns, stronger dollar

 A stronger dollar, supported by hopes for more stimulus to boost the world’s largest economy, also weighed on oil prices.

-Oil is usually priced in dollars, so a stronger greenback makes crude more expensive for buyers with other currencies.
+Oil is usually priced in dollars, so a stronger dollar makes crude more expensive for buyers with other currencies.

 Brent and WTI rose almost 8% last week, supported by Saudi Arabia’s pledge for a voluntary oil output cut of 1 million barrels per day (bpd) in February and March as part of a deal for most OPEC+ producers to hold production steady.

-The Saudi cut is expected to bring the oil market into deficit for most of 2021 despite lockdowns, analysts said.
+The Saudi cut is expected to bring the oil market into deficit for most of 2021 even though lockdowns are hitting demand, analysts said.

-Tougher containment measures introduced by European nations were concerning for fuel demand, JBC Energy Research said on Monday, but added: “Our projections suggest that this latest Saudi production cut should be enough to keep crude fundamentals broadly solid.”
+Tougher containment measures to curb the virus introduced by European countries were concerning for fuel demand, JBC Energy Research said on Monday, but added: “Our projections suggest that this latest Saudi production cut should be enough to keep crude fundamentals broadly solid.”

 Our Standards: The Thomson Reuters Trust Principles.